CDSRV/mysaltmaster/README.txt

 # - debug logging on by default

 Step 2 - run
+## (as root)

 ./bin/start-services

- - starts services in foreground windows if Xserver is detected
+# - starts services in foreground windows if Xserver is detected
- - otherwise starts services in background
+# - otherwise starts services in background

 ./MASTER/CLEAN.sh
-# run this as needed to clear out keys, logs and cache
+# - run this as needed to clear out keys, logs and cache

 Docker workflow
+## (as user in docker group)

+./build-docker
+# - creates 'salt-develop' container from contents of current directory

+./run-docker-service
+# - starts a 'salt-develop' container with logging to foreground of current window

+./run-docker-interactive
-	./build-docker # creates 'salt-develop' container from contents of current directory ./run-docker-service # starts a 'salt-develop' container with logging to foreground of current window ./run-docker-interactive # login to a running 'salt-develop' container or create one for manual installation
+# - login to a running 'salt-develop' container or create one for manual installation

 Directory Structure:
 ================
-/bin # setup scripts - these are all handled by INSTALL.sh
+/bin 				# setup scripts invoked by INSTALL.sh

 ================
 ## salt-master tree
 MASTER/rootfs 			# overlay filesystem
 	etc/salt		# runtime config files
 	usr/local/bin		# operational scripts
 		test-states	# runs highstate in test mode
 ================
 ## salt-minion tree
 MINION/STATE			# linked at /srv/salt
 	/test			# simple test state for installation verification
 ================
 ## pillar tree
 MINION/PILLAR			# linked at /srv/pillar
 ## reactor tree
 ================
 MINION/REACTOR			# linked at /srv/reactor

+..